tagion/homepage/README.md

 ### Deployment

 You can suggest changes by submitting a pull request.
-If the PR integrates well, it will be approved and the website automatically rebuilt thanks to Travis CI.
+If the PR integrates well, it will be approved and the website will be automatically rebuilt thanks to Travis CI.

 You should always make a pull request to the `stage` branch.